-Just by pressing the 'WPS' button, your router will automatically establish a WPA2 secure connection for solid security within a minute.
+With just pressing on the 'WPS' button, the Router automatically establishes a WPA2 secure connection for solid security in under a minute.

 Quality of Service-Qos

 QoS acts as a "bandwidth manager" to ensure that those programs that are sensitive to lag are given as much bandwidth as possible to avoid lag.
 This feature makes an impression immensely when users are streaming video or music and especially when playing online games where lag often means "Game Over".